 But before anything else, make sure baby meets the three signs he or she is ready to begin in the first place.
 I cannot stress this enough, guys, and it will save you lots of trouble down the road.

-Here you go, some ideas of first finger foods for babies with no teeth.
+Here you go, some ideas of first foods for babies with no teeth.
 I also added some notes and suggestions of serving for some of them.
 This is regardless of the method you use, baby led weaning or traditional.
 At some point, you’ll have to start giving them table foods.

 And because I’m a fan of food groups, I have split them accordingly, for easier reference.